collinsthuguri-eng/vryptic-core/README.md

 Hardware-Rooted Trust: Validates the physical sensor, not just the pixels.
 Zero-Connectivity Resilience: The AHA (Asynchronous Hardware Attestation) Protocol enables offline truth sealing — proofs are signed at source and anchored to the ledger the moment connectivity is restored.
 Deepfake Immunity: Neutralizes AI-generated imagery by verifying PRNU silicon fingerprints that no generative model can replicate.
-Solana Native: Integrated with the Solana Mobile Stack (SMS), AOSP StrongBox, and Seed Vault for flagship-grade security.
+ Native: Integrated with the  Mobile Stack (), AOSP StrongBox, and Seed Vault for flagship-grade security.
 Pseudonymous by Design: Zero-knowledge provenance — we verify the device, not the person.
 📂 Repository Structure
 ├── api/